 - Consider a minimum size of 44×44 for your CTA, remember your CTAs should be big enough to be visible and tappable.

-- Single-column layout is a must for mobile devices
+- The single-column layout is a must for mobile devices

 - Retina display is in.
 So, if you have a higher Apple subscriber base, create images with double the size for the images to render well.